Hugh Lowther, 5th Earl of Lonsdale

 Hugh Cecil Lowther, 5th Earl of Lonsdale, KG, GCVO, DL (25 January 1857–13 April 1944) was an English peer and sportsman.
+He was president of Bertram Mills Olympia Circus and a vice-president of the RSPCA.

 Early life

 Born in 1857, he was the second son of Emily Susan (née Caulfeild), daughter of St George Francis Caulfeild of Donamon Castle of Roscommon, Ireland and Henry Lowther, 3rd Earl of Lonsdale.

 In 1882, he succeeded his brother, St George Lowther, 4th Earl of Lonsdale, and was succeeded in turn by his brother, Lancelot Lowther, 6th Earl of Lonsdale upon his death in 1944.

 Career

 Lonsdale inherited enormous wealth derived from his father's Cumberland coalmines, and owned 75000 acre of land.
 He had residences at Lowther Castle, at Whitehaven Castle, Barleythorpe and Carlton House Terrace, London.

 He was appointed Lieutenant-Colonel in command of the Westmorland and Cumberland Yeomanry on 3 March 1897 and from February 1900 to 1901, he was Assistant Adjutant-General for the Imperial Yeomanry during the first part of the Second Boer War.
 He became Honorary Colonel of the Westmorland and Cumberland Yeomanry on 16 November 1908, shortly after it had transferred to the Territorial Force.
 During World War I his chief role was as a recruitment officer of both men and horses.
 He formed his own pals battalion, the Lonsdales (11th Battalion, Border Regiment).
-He helped found Our Dumb Friends League (now The Blue Cross) and was its chairman during the war.
+He helped found Our Dumb Friends League (now the Blue Cross) and was its chairman during the war.

 Lonsdale was known as the Yellow Earl for his penchant for the colour.
 He was a founder and first president of the Automobile Association (AA) which adopted his livery.

 In 1907, Lonsdale was part of the famous wager with John Pierpont Morgan over whether a man could circumnavigate the globe and remain unidentified.

 In August 1895 the German Emperor Wilhelm II visited Lowther Castle for some grouse shooting.
 The kings of Italy and Portugal later came to stay, and the Kaiser a second time in 1902.
 The Kaiser conferred upon the Earl a knighthood of the first class of the Order of the Prussian Crown.

 Although he was a Peer, he was rarely seen in the House of Lords.
 Because of his extravagance he was forced to sell some of his inherited properties.
 In 1921 Whitehaven Castle was sold, and in 1926 Barleythorpe.
 The same year the west Cumberland coalmines closed.
 In 1935 he moved from Lowther Castle because he could no longer afford to live there and moved to much smaller accommodation.

 His free-spending had largely wrecked the estate, and his heir, his brother Lancelot, the 6th Earl was forced to auction off the contents of Lowther Castle in 1947.
 This proved to be the largest English country house sale of the 20th century.